Old Moshi: History

 Before the rise of Mangi Rindi, the area that became Moshi consisted of independent settlements governed by local chiefs, situated between seven rivers, including Kisaringo and Msangachi.
 The Kimambo clan established the oldest chiefdom in Mowo, tracing their lineage back five generations to their first ancestor, Kimambo.
 Another significant clan, the Msiu-Macha, claims to have settled in Kidia, with traditions recalling nine generations from their ancestor, Mrashi.

 Moshi is regarded as one of the last chiefdoms on Kilimanjaro to be settled, with inadequate furrow systems contributing to food shortages until the 1920s.
 The Tarimo clan, which later provided chiefs for Moshi, migrated from Usambara and initially settled in Mandaka before moving up the mountain following displacement by the Maasai during the arrival from Kenya to region the 1820s.

 Moshi Chiefdoms and ruling clans

-Before its unification, the region that would become the Moshi kingdom comprised several independent units, each governed by distinct ruling clans clans.
+Before its unification, the region that would become the Moshi kingdom comprised several independent units, each governed by distinct ruling clans.
 The leadership of these units was as follows: